 Long Term Capital Asset

-If an asset is held for more than 36 months it is considered as a long-term capital asset.
-The reduced period of 24 months is not applicable to the movable property such as jewellery, mutual funds etc. If held for more than 36 months as earlier these movable property will also be classified as a long-term capital asset
+If an asset is held for more than 36 months it is considered a long-term capital asset.
+The reduced period of 24 months is not applicable to the movable property such as jewellery, mutual funds etc. If held for more than 36 months as earlier these movable properties will also be classified as a long-term capital asset

 Tax on Long term capital asset:

 Where securities transaction tax is applicable, the long-term capital gain is taxable at the rate of 10% + Surcharge and Education Cess.
-Under the section 112A capital gain up to Rs.1,00,000 is not taxable.
+Under section 112A capital gain up to Rs.1,00,000 is not taxable.
 In other cases, the long-term capital gain is taxable at 20% + Surcharge and Education Cess.